claws/buildbot-prometheus/README.rst

 an ``instance`` label (e.g. 'localhost:9101') too.

-All metrics exposed by this exporter are prefixed with the ``buildbot_`` string as a namespace strategy to isolate them from other Prometheus exporters which makes them easier to find in metrics consumer and visualisation tools such as Grafana.
+All metrics exposed by this exporter are prefixed with the ``buildbot_`` string as a namespace strategy to isolate them from other Prometheus exporters.
+This makes them easier to find in metrics consumer and visualisation tools such as Grafana.

 All duration metrics use seconds as the unit of measure.